 Who are you and what do you do?

 I am all about numbers and understanding ROI.
-I firmly believe that if people are investing their hard-earned dollars in marketing with me, then I should be able to show them return in dollars—that only makes sense!
+I firmly believe that if people are investing their hard-earned dollars in marketing with us, then I should be able to show them return in dollars—that only makes sense!

 Of course, it’s hard to do that all the time, because it involves so many complicated processes and marketing efforts working together.
 But, you can almost always get there, especially if you understand website conversion values.